cambrozak/bpl001/doc/00-lesson-plan.md

 valuable student class time.

-Environment setup is an important learning moment for experienced and novice programmers alike, however, this course will defer this information to the session that focuses on debugging and troubleshooting in order to get students loading programs on the robot right away.
+Environment setup is an important learning moment for experienced and novice programmers alike.
+However, This course defers on this topic to the session that focuses on debugging and troubleshooting in order to get students loading programs on the robot right away.